elipapa/markdown-cv/index.md

 `Nov.
 2019`
 __Capstone Project: Study-Seat__  <a href="https://github.com/syranol/Study-Seat"> <font color="blue"> Project </font> </a>

-- `-` Coacted in a three people agile-development team to develop a tool that allows users to locate/organize study groups
+- `-` Coacted in a three people agile-development team to develop a product that allows users to locate/organize study groups
-- `-` Invoked and implemented Google-Geo-Locations' API and Auth0's API and React.js for building user interface
-- `-` Deployed, hosted, and certified project on AWS's EC2, complete with database access and elastic load balancing
+- `-` Deployed, hosted, and certified product on AWS's EC2, complete with database access and elastic load balancing
-- `-` Utilized HTML, CSS, and Typescript for front-end and Node.js for back-end development
+- `-` Utilized Typescript with React framework for front-end and Node.js for back-end development

 `Aug.
 2019`
 __CoffeeChat__